Glycol Ethers Research and in-depth studies

 Publishers John Wiley & Sons, Inc. 2001.

 - “Toxicology of Glycol Ethers and its relevance to Man”.
-ECETOC (European Centre for Ecotoxicology and Toxicology of Chemicals), August 1995.
-The European Oxygenated Solvent Producers Association (OSPA) contributed towards the financing of a European data review published in this report.
+ECETOC (European Centre for Ecotoxicology and Toxicology of Chemicals), 4th edition, volume I. The European Oxygenated Solvent Producers Association (OSPA) contributed towards the financing of a European data review published in this report.